katarighe/Capstone-Meal-DB/README.md

 - [🖼️ Project Gallery](#gallery)

 <!-- PROJECT DESCRIPTION -->
-# 📖 Microverse Capstone Project (Module 1)<a name="about-project"></a>
+# 📖 Microverse Capstone Project (Module 2)<a name="about-project"></a>

-> This is the Second Capstone Project of Microverse, a fictional conference website done with a combination of HTML/CSS/JS langauges, as well as using web applications and configurations to keep the project functioning.
+> This is the Second Capstone Project of Microverse.
+It is built on MealDB, an external API, and an Involvement API which is used to record the user interactions including likes, and comments.

-The content inside the website is fictional, as the photos of Speakers, Partners, and, etc. are randomly obtained through [Google Images](https://images.google.com/).
-The project was created using HTML, CSS, and JavaScript in order to meet [the requirements defined](https://github.com/microverseinc/curriculum-html-css/blob/main/capstone/html_capstone.md) within the scope of the [Microverse Capstone Project](https://github.com/microverseinc/curriculum-professional-skills/blob/main/becoming-a-remote-professional/capstone-projects-at-microverse.md).
-More specially, I would like to point out that the website I create is done from scratch, but just to make it similar according to original design by Cindy Shin on Behance.
-See [Acknowledgements](#acknowledgements) for more details.

 Capstone Project (Module 2) is built as part of the 12-month Microverse Full-Stack Web Development Program.
-The mobile project was first applied in this project, followed by the desktop one.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>